niranzri/niranzri/README.md

 During my Physics degree I discovered my passion for coding, but it wasn't until after a few years in academic Philosophy that I realised how much I missed STEM.
 That's why I re-trained in software development.

-Since 2019 Ive completed numerous courses with *Code First: Girls*, a UK-based social enterprise that provides free coding courses to women and non-binary people, and in February 2024 I graduated from *Ironhack*'s remote web development bootcamp.
+I completed numerous courses with *Code First: Girls*, a UK-based social enterprise that provides free coding courses to women and non-binary people, and in February 2024 I graduated from *Ironhack*'s remote web development bootcamp.
-I currently work as junior software enginner at **We Are Percent**.
+I currently work as software enginner at **Goodstack**.

 In my free time, I'm an avid boulderer and climber 🧗🏻‍♀️.
 I also enjoy singing, reading, and doing all sorts of cultural/artsy activities 🎨.